grng3r/noise_IoT/README.md

 # Python modules

-For now just examples, we still need to define use cases.
+## Noise Protocol Framework - Python 3 implementation
+We used the following Noise Protocol implementation for our project: https://github.com/plizonczyk/noiseprotocol

+## noise_prot_interface.py
+Python file that has two main classes: NoiseProtocolServer and NoiseProtocolCLient.

-## server.py
+## mqtt_broker2.py

 Opens socket and waits for connection from client, when client connects sends message.

-## client.py
+## mqtt_cli2.py

 When establishes connection to server receives message.
+It publishes messages about the CPU's temperature to the server.

 The communication can be observed on any platform with Wireshark looking at the loopback interface.